-Unlike a large majority of schools, UF is so big that freshmen housing isn’t guaranteed.
+Unlike a large majority of schools, UF is so big that incoming freshmen housing isn’t guaranteed.
 The key is to sign up for housing as soon as possible to make sure you have an affordable spot in the heart of campus.
-If you are lucky enough to get a spot, most freshmen try to live in Broward, the most social and newly renovated dorm on campus.
+If you are lucky enough to get a spot, most freshmen try to live in Broward Hall, the most social and newly renovated traditional dorm on campus.
 We’re talking brand new wood floors and closets, actual water pressure and totally redone lounges.
 Broward stands out as the most social dorm because each floor has its own lounge, which connects the boys and girls sides, and gives freshmen the chance to make fast friends while doing homework or watching TV.

 Those who don’t get Broward usually try for Rawlings, which comes in a close second in terms of convenience and social atmosphere.
 Rawlings is pretty much connected to Broward, so you’re a two minute walk away from your friends.
 It’s aging quickly, but it also has it’s own personal P.O.D Market that’s open all night and sells every late night craving you could imagine.

-The second most recently rennovated dorm is Jennings, a quieter and cleaner option that is still in the heart of campus.
+The second most recently rennovated residence hall is Jennings, a quieter and cleaner option that is still in the heart of campus.
 The only downside to living in Jennings is that everyone will always associate your home with preview, a stressful time before the start of school for all students.
 Don’t stress too much about your living arrangement, in the end, a dorm is a dorm, and all that matters is having working air conditioning so you don’t melt in the brutal Florida heat.

 Where the Greeks Live